 The SRC is made up of students who nominate themselves or their peers to represent the voice of our student body.
 The council is formed by student representatives from Year 7 through to Year 12.
 The senior student representatives include the two school captains and two vice captains.
 The captains are elected in Term 3 each year and a new council is formed in Term 4.
 Year 7 council members are elected via a selection process that involves interviews with the SRC Leadership Development Team and a selection panel of students from the Year 7 cohort.
-Year 8 and Year 9 candidates are elected based on the submission of a nomination form and where necessary, a preferential voting process with their respective year group.
-Students from Years 10 through to Year 12 can join the council on a voluntary basis.
+Students from Years 8 through to Year 12 can join the council on a voluntary basis and discuss joining with the SRC Leadership Coordinator.